Ham and Bean Soup

 What do I do if my ham and bean soup is too salty?

-If you end up with a way too salty soup, here’s a trick: add some cut up potatoes to the pot.
+If your soup is too salty, here’s a trick: add some cut up potatoes to the pot.
 They will help absorb some of the sodium.
 You can leave the potato in, or remove it before serving.
 Adding extra water to the broth may help to dilute the salty flavor as well.

 What beans go best in ham and bean soup?